SPUR-TECH/cmd-hangman/README.md

 ## Testing:
 ---

+I tested the validation of inputs for example if letter is not in the alphabet then it's not a valid input including numbers spaces etc. and gave a warning message to user
+("This not a letter please try again")

 Debugging throughout the project was the first step to testing also due to the nature of the project things won't work unless you have no errors.
 I also ran the code through PEP8 and came back with no errors.

 ![](images/pep8-test.png)